Things to Do at The Rooms

 Provincial Museum Galleries

-Explore permanent exhibitions covering 9,000 years of human history in Newfoundland and Labrador, including Indigenous cultures, Viking settlements, colonial period, and modern development through interactive displays and authentic artifacts.
+Explore exhibits covering 9,000 years of human history in Newfoundland and Labrador, including Indigenous cultures, maritime heritage, and natural history displays featuring local wildlife and geology

 Practical Information